What is a Call to Action, and Why Do We Need It?

 While following those tips will get you started in the right direction, there are some common mistakes to avoid when crafting your CTA.

-• Avoid vague language.
-Phrases that are too generic or vague won’t effectively communicate the desired action to your audience.
+Avoid vague language.
+Too generic or vague phrases won't effectively communicate the desired action to your audience.

 Monitoring and Testing

-If you create a CTA and are unsure if it will be effective or you don’t see results immediately, not to worry.
-Creating CTAs can be a trial-and-error process, which is why many businesses use tools to monitor and adjust their CTAs.
+If you create a CTA and are unsure if it will be effective or you don't see results immediately, do not worry.
+Creating CTAs can be a trial-and-error process, so many businesses use tools to monitor and adjust their CTAs.

 Crafting Your CTA